 Support Crew and Spectator Access to Aid Stations:

 There is no vehicular access for crews or spectators to aid station 1/4 (and thus 2/3).
 The Minimum Maintenance road leading to Aid Station 1/4 (Bridge) and Aid Station 2/3 (Sand Coulee) is narrow and in poor condition and not suitable for a large number of cars.
 If runners crews or spectators are found driving to the aid stations – their runner will disqualified.
 For crews, pacers or spectators who wish to meet their runner at these aid stations they may hike to meet you – we will mark some shortcuts (for crew members only – not runners) who wish to make this hike.
 Crew, family and spectators need to be sure to dress appropriately for hiking on sloppy trails, have a headlamp or flashlight and be sure to give the right of way to the runners when they are on the trail.
 Crew should be sure to study and print the course maps on the maps / data page of the website.
+Please note, that this may be a very strenuous hike for some people.
 We thank you for your understanding, these decision are made based on variable Spring road conditions, field size, for the safety of race crew, family members and friends of the runners and to save your vehicles and the road from damage.

 Pacers are not allowed in the 50 mile race.

 Due to our past experience with people wearing headphones we discourage their use however we won’t tell you can’t wear them.
 Full awareness of one’s surroundings, and the ability to communicate with other participants, race volunteers, and trail users not associated with the event are critical to everyone’s safety.

 Don’t do it.
 If you see some trash someone else has dropped, pick it up.
 Keep the trail clean.